mlugo18/pacmen_exercise/README.md

 The existing code can be modified to run loop through the array for the multiple images of PacMan to add variety to the game.

 ## License Information:
-Please read LICENSE.md file for license information.
+Please read LICENSE file in this directory for license information.